The time is winding down on my chat with Shawn Crahan, AKA “Clown”, the founder and artistic director of Iowan metal juggernaut Slipknot.

 “Metallica did the same for us, Ozzfest did the same for us, Download helped us – all these things.
 It’s all part of it.”

-Knotfest touches down in late March, and while he’s making no promises, Clown said he will hopefully be at the festival.
+Knotfest touches down in late February next year, and while he’s making no promises, Clown said he will hopefully be around the festival to hang out with punters.

 “Even if I chat to someone for just five minutes, a lot of good can come from that.”

 Knotfest Australia is coming.
-It’ll land on March 21 in Melbourne, March 23 in Sydney and March 24 in Brisbane.
-For tickets, lineup, info and more, head to Knotfest here.
+It’ll land on February 28th in Melbourne, March 2nd in Sydney and March 8th in Sydney.
+Keep reading at Knotfest for tickets, lineup, info and more.